 Other aftermarket THC systems need either interface electronics or the whole system to be installed inside the plasma cutter power supply.
 However, most Hypertherm models come with an interface already built in as standard.
 (Hypertherm refer to this variously as the robotics interface, the mechanized cutting interface or the machine interface).
-This THC is exclusively designed to connect to that existing interface so you don't need to install anything inside the plasma cutter power supply case.
+The Razordance THC is exclusively designed to connect to that existing interface so you don't need to install anything inside the plasma cutter power supply case.
 If you have one of these Hypertherm models then this THC is the one for you.

 So which models are supported?

 The current models of the Powermax45, Powermax1000, 1250 and 1650 have the interface as standard with a plug brought out on the rear panel.
 However, note that there are some early models of the Powermax1000, 1250 and 1650 that were not equipped with the divided (50:1) output.
 These earlier units would not have connections on pins 5 and 6 of the interface connector.
 I am told there is a Hypertherm upgrade part for this (Hypertherm part# 123892) but you should contact your Hypertherm dealer to confirm that yours can be upgraded.

 The newer Powermax65 and 85 are shipped with the interface as an option.
 If yours doesn't have it you can upgrade with the addition of Hypertherm part# 228696.